oicr-gsi/sample-fingerprinting/decider-sample-fingerprinting/README.md

     before-date               string      Optional: Format YYYY-MM-DD.
-Implemented by OICRDecider, Only run on files modified before a certain date, not inclusive watchers-list             string      List of people notified by email about detected sample swaps queue                     string      Name of the (SGE) queue to schedule to [empty]
+Implemented by OICRDecider, Only run on files modified before a certain date, not inclusive watchers-list             string      List of people notified by email about detected sample swaps mixed-coverage            string      Parameter tells SampleFingerprinting workflow to use .fin files for calculation of similarities between the analyzed samples (disabled by default) queue                     string      Name of the (SGE) queue to schedule to [empty]